retrodeluxe/rlengine-msx/docs/source/api.rst

 It supports dynamic VRAM allocation and automatic calculation of the frames to be displayed based on the current animation state of the sprite.

-It currently supports up to 48 sprite pattern set definitions and a maximum of 8 states per sprite.
+Up to 48 sprite pattern set definitions can be stored in RAM with 8 states per sprite.
 The maximum allowed number of planes per frame depends on the sprite size, due to the VDP limit of 4 sprites per row.
 This value varies from 1 (for 32x32 sprites) to 3 (for 16x16 sprites).